GenericTensorNetworks

 You can find a set up guide in our README.
 To get started, open a Julia REPL and type the following code.

 Here the main function solve takes three input arguments, the problem instance of type IndependentSet, the property instance of type GraphPolynomial and an optional key word argument usecuda to decide use GPU or not.
-If one wants to use GPU to accelerate the computation, the using CUDA statement must uncommented.
+If one wants to use GPU to accelerate the computation, the , CUDA should be uncommented.

-The problem instance takes four arguments to initialize, the only positional argument is the graph instance that one wants to solve, the key word argument optimizer is for specifying the tensor network optimization algorithm, the key word argument weights is for specifying the weights of vertices as either a vector or NoWeight().
+The GenericTensorNetwork function is a constructor for the problem instance, which takes the problem instance as the first argument and optional key word arguments.
+The key word argument optimizer is for specifying the tensor network optimization algorithm.
 The keyword argument openvertices is a tuple of labels for specifying the degrees of freedom not summed over, and fixedvertices is a label-value dictionary for specifying the fixed values of the degree of freedoms.
-Here, we use TreeSA method as the tensor network optimizer, and leave weights and openvertices the default values.
+Here, we use TreeSA method as the tensor network optimizer, and leave openvertices the default values.
 The TreeSA method finds the best contraction order in most of our applications, while the default GreedyMethod runs the fastest.

 The first execution of this function will be a bit slow due to Julia's just in time compiling.
 The subsequent runs will be fast.
 The following diagram lists possible combinations of input arguments, where functions in the Graph are mainly defined in the package Graphs, and the rest can be found in this package.